You hear it before men with dark triad traits get laid more.

 Psychopathy can provide advantages in mating and dominance hierarchies under some circumstances and in the short term.

-A good looking, high-functioning psychopath will get laid more than an equally good looking but average man.
+That’s why, because of his short-term predisposition, a good looking, high-functioning psychopath will get laid more than an equally good looking, but more average man.

-However, that’s the whole point.
-The psychopath advantages are most obvious when pitted against average or lower quality, fearful men rather than with a high-quality, strong and empathic leader.
+The psychopath’s advantages are most obvious when pitted against average or lower quality, fearful men rather than with a high-quality, strong and empathic men.

 A psychopath strategy was particularly bad in small tribes and fares relatively better in larger societies, albeit it’s still not the best strategy available.